Make-School-Courses/Syllabus-Template/README.md

 Describe your course here.
 A short elevator pitch for the course, use positive, friendly language to get students excited to take your course.
 Use of I/you/we should be used over instructor/students.

+## Interview Topics

+Write what topis your course covers that students may encounter in a technical interview.
+Choose from the following sub-topics (pick all that apply):

+### Algorithmic/Computer Science

+Example topics:

+- Sorting algorithms
+- Search algorithms
+- Runtime Complexity
+- Data Structures
+- etc.

+### Technical Discussion

+Example topics:

+- Memory management
+- CRUD
+- Deploying a live app
+- etc.

 ### Why you should know this (optional)

 Explain why students should care to learn the material presented in this class.